Tapping into the Power of Machine Learning and AI on AWS

 You’d be forgiven for feeling as though it’s part of some sci-fi narrative far removed from the business world and the goals your organization is looking to achieve.

-The reality, however, is that the benefits offered by AI and machine learning (ML) aren’t just relevant to your organization, but very much within reach: AI and ML are in fact relatively simple concepts that can have a positive, significant impact on your business, no matter what industry you’re operating in.
+The reality, however, is that the benefits offered by AI and machine learning (ML) aren’t just relevant to your organization, but very much within reach: AI and ML are relatively simple concepts that can have a positive, significant impact on your business, no matter what industry you’re operating in.

-ML is a branch of AI, centered around algorithms that can learn from the data you provide without much human intervention.
+ML, on the other hand, is a branch of AI, centered around algorithms that can learn from the data you provide without much human intervention.

 Getting started with AI